brianoliver/jim/README.md

 ```

 You should then be able to navigate to `http:<docker-host>:<port>` where `<docker-host>` is the host name of the Docker
 host and `<port>` is the port that Docker has NAT'ed to port 3000 in the container.

+For a demo of running Jim on the Google Cloud Platform using Kubernetes see the [googlecloud](googlecloud/README.md) folder.